lukaskai/coding-challenge/README.md

 #### 3. Show us your skills

 ## Challenge
-Tomas wants to track his DAI savings in Compound protocol.
-He needs some way to track the amount he has earned in real time.
+Tomas wants to estimate his potential earnings in Compound protocol.
+He needs some easy way to calculate the amount he could earn over time based on different distributions to different assets on Compound.

 ## Requirements
 Your app should be able to complete the following tasks:
-* Add savings (specify amount in DAI)
-* Remove savings (specify amount in DAI)
-* List all of the transactions in DAI
-* Show current supply interest rate for DAI asset in Compound protocol.
+* Show current supply interest rate for DAI, USDC and USDT assets in Compound protocol.
 API to be used: https://compound.finance/docs/api#CTokenService (HINT: Endpoint https://api.compound.finance/api/v2/ctoken and supply_rate value for DAI asset could be used)
-* Show total balance and interests earned in real time
+* Allow userto enter the amount of investment in USD.
+* Allow user to alocate the funds in percentages between 3 assets using sliders.
+Details:
+** Total percentage in sliders (sum of 3 sliders values) should always be 100%.
+** User should be able to change allocations by sliding an asset slider.
+E.g. sliding DAI from 30% to 40% should end up in such change: (30% DAI, 30% USDC, 40% USDT) -> (40% DAI, 25% USDC, 35% USDT).
+** By default user's investment should be 100% in the first asset (DAI).
+* Show user's allocation for each asset.
+* Show blended interest rate and projected total earnigns after one year.

+Important!
+There is no need to take exchange rates into consideration, assume that 1 USD = 1 DAI = 1 USDC = 1 USDT.

 ## Grading
 The grading of the app  will be based off of three criteria: